Customer service: 910 020 252 4dmedica@4dmedica.com

 AI-assisted diagnostic imaging

 The current medical equipment can integrate diagnostic imaging software with AI.
-These systems employ advanced algorithms to identify abnormalities and diseases early, improve diagnostic accuracy and reduce analysis time.
+These systems employ advanced algorithms to identify anomalies and diseases early, improve diagnostic accuracy and reduce analysis time.
 They can be used for different types of equipment, ranging from X-raysCT scans, CT scans or TAC, ultrasoundsmammograms to magnetic resonances.

 Virtual agents for laboratory analysis and hospital centers